 What can I expect in a support group?

 The Family Resource Center offers a support group for family members of children with disabilities or special health care needs.
 Each group is facilitated by a trained support group facilitator.
 Group time is a relaxed time for networking, support and sharing of the unique experience and lifestyle when families are caring for children with special needs.
 Guest speakers are often scheduled to present during support group meetings.
 Groups are held at varying times during the month in English and Spanish.

 What kinds of support groups are available?

 While there are some distinction to some of the groups, the majority of support groups are generic in their representation of disability.
 The reason for this is that we have found that although the disability may be different, the emotions experienced by families are similar.
 However, we do have a group which targets parents of children birth to 36 months.
-There is a group for parents of children with Autism, Down Syndrome and a support group for age 0-5.

 Where are support groups held?